Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Introduction

-Alternative existing Bayesian approach are models for censored time-series data such as (dynamic) Tobit models \citep{Chib1992, Wei1999, LiZheng2008, LiuMoonSchorfheide2023}.
-However, the unidirectional censoring assumption is unsuitable for CPI inflation, which can take both positive and negative values, and more broadly zero-inflated continuous time series over the real line.
-Latent threshold approaches \citep{NakajimaWest2013JBES, NakajimaWest2013JFE} may be appropriate if rounding is determined to be the sole cause of price staleness.
-However, as we demonstrate in the following section, this is not the case.
-An alternative lies in dynamic models for zero-inflated data using discrete-valued sampling distributions.
-Such approaches are commonly found in the financial econometrics literature, where there is interest in modeling zero-inflation in discrete price movements observed in high-frequency financial transaction data \citep{HausmanLoMacKinlay1992, RydbergShephard2003, BienNoltePohlmeier2011}.
+The alternative existing Bayesian approach is a set of models for censored time-series such as (dynamic) Tobit models \citep{Chib1992, Wei1999, LiZheng2008, LiuMoonSchorfheide2023}.
+Here, the uni-directional censoring assumption is unsuitable for price inflation, which can take both positive and negative values, and more broadly zero-inflated continuous time series over the real line.
+The latent threshold approaches \citep{NakajimaWest2013JBES, NakajimaWest2013JFE} may be appropriate if rounding is determined to be the sole cause of price stagnation.
+This is false, as we shall demonstrate later.

+There is also the choice of using discrete-valued sampling distributions.
+Such approaches are commonly found in the financial econometrics literature, where there is interest in modeling zero-inflation in essentially-discrete price movements in high-frequency financial transaction data \citep{HausmanLoMacKinlay1992, RydbergShephard2003, BienNoltePohlmeier2011}.
 In our specific case, the challenge requires simultaneously accommodating continuous observations and zero-inflation.